How to Understand People’s Personality Types

-Little moved to the E of OCEAN, extroversion.
-“The extroverted person has not only tried, and perhaps succeeded, at licking his or her own elbow, he or she has also successfully licked the elbow of the person sitting next to them,” he said, prompting audience laughter.
-“Extroverts like stimulation.
+Little moved to the E of OCEAN, extraversion.
+“The extraverted person has not only tried, and perhaps succeeded, at licking his or her own elbow, he or she has also successfully licked the elbow of the person sitting next to them,” he said, prompting audience laughter.
+“Extraverts like stimulation.
 They like to get engaged in things that bring reward.
 The more introverted person is less likely to have done anything.”

-On to the A, agreeableness, Little talked about how this person would think how nice of the psychologist to take a complexly named process and statistics and make them homey and personally relevant to the audience by using the elbow anecdote, while the disagreeable person might object and say he or she preferred statistics.
+On to the A, agreeableness.
+Little talked about how this person would think, How nice of the psychologist to take a complexly named process and statistics and make them homey and personally relevant to the audience by using the elbow anecdote.
+On the other hand, the disagreeable person might object and say they preferred statistics.

-Finally Little moved to neurotics to complete the OCEAN.
+Finally, Little moved to neurotics to complete OCEAN.
 “I prefer when I’m talking to people about neuroticism to avoid the clearly pejorative nature of the term itself to talk about highly, perhaps overly, sensitive individuals,” he said.
 “Oversensitivity can lead to some real pains and aches in one’s life.
-Neurotic individuals didn’t do anything with their elbows, but they said, ‘Oh my God, for years I’ve been resenting the fact that I can’t lick my elbow, and I think about this night after night.
+Neurotic individuals didn’t do anything with their elbows.
+But they said, ‘Oh my God, for years I’ve been resenting the fact that I can’t lick my elbow, and I think about this night after night.
 Am I crazy?’
 Yes.
 That’s very likely.”

-Little emphasizes that he wouldn’t classify any of these Big Five traits as good or bad but rather as profoundly different and each adaptive in its own way to problems people face in their lives.
-The path to self-awareness remains the goal.
+Little emphasizes that he wouldn’t classify any of these Big Five traits as good or bad.
+Rather, they’re profoundly different and each, in its own way, adaptive to problems people face in their lives.
+Ultimately, the path to self-awareness remains the goal.

 “So maybe there are two aspects of knowing ourselves,” Mayer says.
-“One is knowing how our personalities operate, and the first building block of that is knowing the parts of personality, which in everyday lingo would be things like shy or outgoing, extroverted or introverted, or conscientious or careless.
+“One is knowing how our personalities operate, and the first building block of that is knowing the parts of personality, which in everyday lingo would be things like shy or outgoing, extraverted or introverted or conscientious or careless.
 Once you have those labels, the other part is knowing when and how to apply them.”

 Self-knowledge and knowledge of other people is “a coming together of your abstract knowledge, if you will, of how personalities are the same and differ, then how to apply those labels accurately to yourself and other people,” Mayer says.

-People who can discern what one another’s personalities are like have a natural adaptive advantage, he says.
+People who can discern what one another’s personalities are like have a natural adaptive advantage, he continues.

-And it is important to note, the experts say, that just as the world is not black and white, not all of us are either extroverts or introverts.
+And it is important to note that just as the world is not black and white, not all of us are either extraverts or introverts.